robert-gaines/okta-factor-verification-tool/README.md

 # okta-factor-verification-tool
-A utility capable of verifying Okta user MFA factors
+A utility designed to verify Okta user MFA factors